wdi-sf-september-2014/notes/grokking_functions/README.md

 ## Core Objective: Grok functions.

-Know why this function returns `true` regardless of the argument passed to it:
+Know why this IIFE returns `true` regardless of the argument passed to it:

 ```